 Students quickly flocked to Villa.
 While there, they boarded in Regina Hall and walked the short distance to Maria Hall for classes.
 The harvest from the farmlands and orchards, along with the Sisters' famous homemade bread, was sold to support the growing school.
 As the student population grew, however, the Sisters realized they would need to build a new school and move to a traditional day-school structure.
 Therefore, in 1957, construction on the current school building was completed.

 In the years since, many positive changes have come to Villa Joseph Marie.
 What was once a fairly simple curriculum has evolved into a premier college-preparatory educational experience.
-One hundred percent of Villa's graduates are accepted into four-year colleges and the 83 graduates of the Class of 2017 were offered $17 million in merit-based academic scholarships and grants.
+One hundred percent of Villa's graduates are accepted into four-year colleges and our graduates are offered millions of combined dollars in merit-based academic scholarships and grants.
 Students enjoy state-of-the-art science facilities, a flourishing Fine Arts Program, and a wide variety of extracurricular activities.
-The school itself has also changed physically—in addition to Villa's classic one-hallway structure, the school has added three additional new floors of classrooms, seminar rooms, and offices in St. Joseph's Hall, and our beautiful 600-seat, state-of-the-art Performing Arts Center.
-A major expansion project is planned in 2018-2019 that will include the addition of Villa's new STEAM hallway, complete with robotics, computer, and innovations labs, a sound booth, recording studio, media center, and additional renovated classrooms.
+The school itself has also changed physically—in addition to Villa's classic one-hallway structure, the school has added three additional new floors of classrooms, seminar rooms, offices in St. Joseph's Hall, and our beautiful 600-seat, state-of-the-art Performing Arts Center.
+A major expansion project is planned in 2021 that will include the addition of Villa's new STEAM hallway, complete with robotics, computer, and innovations labs, a sound booth, recording studio, media center, and additional renovated classrooms.

 - O'Neil Schenk, Margaret.
 Villa Joseph Marie: A History.
 Unpublished manuscript, 2000.

 - Kaupas, Mother Maria.
 The Opening of Villa Joseph Marie High School.
 Unpublished manuscript, 1932.